JaredJayDance/elastik-fellowship/README.md

 This repository provides the code needed to set up my Amplify Gen2 application for my Elastik Fellowship Project.

+To view the project, please use the following URL: https://main.d29s4ux576i452.amplifyapp.com/

 ## Overview

 This web application has a sign up/sign in interface which, once signed in takes you to a dashboard and allows you to view the contents of a DynamoDB database and add or delete items from the database.